v-pap/Game-of-Life-in-parallel-MPI-OpenMP-CUDA/README.md

 ## Using the program(s)

-Finally, to run the compiled program(s), use one the following commands:
+In order to run the program(s) you will have to use one one of the following commands:

 * For the simple C program and the CUDA version
 ```